enryi/Python-Mini-Projects/README.md

 2. **Image Processing**: Use appropriate compression levels (15-25 for good balance)
 3. **Slideshow**: Reduce cache size on older systems, use shuffle for variety
 4. **Password Generation**: Bulk generation is more efficient than individual passwords
+5. **Video Downloads**: Use lower quality settings for faster downloads and less bandwidth
+6. **Audio Conversion**: MP3 format generally processes faster than WAV or FLAC
+7. **Batch Operations**: Process files in smaller groups to avoid memory issues

 ### System Requirements